IDX Identity Theft Protection Subscription and Pricing Options

 Are you sure MyIDCare is right for you?

 As you probably know, identity theft is a real problem these days.
-That’s why we research, test, and recommend identity protection services like MyIDCare.
 If you become a victim of an identity crime, it could cost you thousands of dollars, and it might cost a lot more if you don’t catch it fast.
-Thankfully, services like MyIDCare work like an alarm system, but for your identity.
-Plus, they often come with recovery services and insurance policies as a safety net.
+That’s why we research, and test identity protection services like IDX Identity to find which services we can recommend.
+The best identity theft protection services work like an alarm system, but for your identity.
+That way, you can take immediate action.
+They also include safety nets in the form of white glove resolution services and insurance policies.

 Key Features